-Dementia Presentation

-| 28 January 2025
+Dementia Presentation Tuesday 28th January 2025

-This presentation was highly anticipated and attended by a varied cross-section of people-some who were concerned about developing dementia themselves and wanted guidance and indicators of things to look out for, while others attended on behalf of friends or family members who had received a recent diagnosis of dementia with the aim to educate and inform themselves to be in a better position to help.
+This presentation was highly anticipated and attended by a varied cross section of people, those who were concerned about developing dementia themselves and wanted guidance and indicators of things to look out for.
+Others attended on behalf of associates who had received a recent diagnosis of dementia with the aim to educate and inform themselves to be in a better position to help their friends or family and not hinder.

-Unfortunately, these days, dementia is a very topical subject, as people are living longer and cognitive impairment affects more people each year.
-The presentation was provided by Amanda from Absolute Care Therapy - Dementia Consultancy, and it offered clear action plans, gave practical strategies, provided education for carers and support teams, supplied tips to boost brain health as well as assistance to manage complex care needs and changing behaviours, without medication.
-This was a well-attended presentation and it did not disappoint.
+Unfortunately these days dementia is a very topical subject, people are living longer and cognitive impairment affects more and more people each year.
+This presentation was provided by Amanda from Absolute Care Therapy - Dementia Consultancy, and it offered clear action plans, gave practical strategies, provided education for carers and support teams, supplied tips to boost brain health as well as assistance to manage complex care needs and changing behaviours, without medication.
+This was a well attended presentation and it did not disappoint.